-Recently, engineered wood flooring has rose in popularity among those homeowners who are striving to get a real wood floor look combined with the benefits of engineered wood flooring solution.
-Engineered parquet floor shouldn’t be confused with laminate flooring, as the latter one is fake wood flooring.
-Engineered wood flooring is very versatile and available at a lower cost as compared to hardwood floors.
+Recently, engineered wood flooring has risen in popularity among those homeowners who are striving to get a real wood floor look combined with the benefits of engineered wood flooring solutions.
+Engineered parquet floor shouldn’t be confused with laminate flooring, as the latter is fake wood flooring.
+Engineered wood flooring is very versatile and available at a lower cost than hardwood floors.
 Now, you can even choose a parquet style option.

 As we’ve already pointed out, parquet flooring has a very long history and is very recognisable due to its geometric structure.
 Laying parquet flooring used to take lots of patience, skill and experience to get it right.
-Many years ago you had to take various species and colours of wood, cut them into tiny rectangular or square blocks.
-Laying parquet flooring was a true art which also required a lot of time – it could last weeks, rather than just a few days.
+Many years ago, you had to take various species and colours of wood and cut them into tiny rectangular or square blocks.
+Laying parquet flooring was a true art which also required a lot of time – it could last weeks rather than just a few days.

-You will be able to make a choice of not only finish and colour, but also grade of oak, picking one out of the three options of chevron flooring we’ve got in our offer.
+You will be able to make a choice of not only finish and colour but also grade of oak, picking one out of the three options of chevron flooring we’ve got on our offer.
 The first one is Select Engineered Chevron Flooring, which is brushed and white-oiled flooring.
-This is a great choice for anyone who dreams of a light coloured parquet flooring solution which will look natural.
-It perfectly lightens up darker rooms and the oiled finish perfectly stresses the beauty of the oak.
+This is a great choice for anyone who dreams of a light-coloured parquet flooring solution which will look natural.
+It perfectly lightens up darker rooms, and the oiled finish perfectly stresses the beauty of the oak.